MERZAH

 Real Name: Merzah (last name unrevealed)

-Identity/Class: Human magic user (World War II era)
+Identity/Class: Human magic user (World War II era to modern era)

 Known Relatives: None